tinne26/kage-desk/tutorials/intro/08_triangles.md

 }
 ```

-The situation is very similar to what we have been seeing in the previous chapters, but we are using [`DrawTrianglesShaderOptions`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#DrawTrianglesShaderOptions) for the draw options (which also have `Images` and `Uniforms`, but don't have `GeoM`), `display.DrawShader()` instead of `ebiten.DrawRectShader()` and we are using `bounds.Dy()*2`.
+The situation is very similar to what we've been seeing in the previous chapters, but we are using [`DrawTrianglesShaderOptions`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#DrawTrianglesShaderOptions) for the draw options instead of `DrawRectShaderOptions` (which also have `Images` and `Uniforms`, but not `GeoM`), `display.DrawShader()` instead of `ebiten.DrawRectShader()`, and we are using `bounds.Dy()*2`.
 This new size is only necessary for this specific shader, but you will also need to adapt the layout function and `SetWindowSize()` to use `bounds.Dy()*2`.

 For the uniforms, here's what we are doing:
 - `TargetRect` is important so you can compute both the main position of the creature and its reflection in relation to the shader's target rectangle.
 The actual content of `TargetRect` is `vec4(minX, minY, maxX, maxY)`.
 - `MirrorAlphaMult` is an opacity multiplier for the reflection.
-It is simple enough to apply, but you don't need to worry about it until your are cleaning up the effect.
+It is fairly easy to apply, but you don't need to worry about it until your are cleaning up the reflection effect.
 - `VertDisplacement` is an advanced and optional uniform that you should ignore until you get everything else working.
-The idea is that the mirrored image can have too much padding around the eges and look too disconnected to the reflection.
+The idea is that the mirrored image can have too much padding around the eges and look too disconnected from the reflection.
 The idea is to use this configurable factor to bring the two closer to the center of the shader's target rectangle, making it look more like a proper reflection.
 Notice that this one is an `int`!
 It could be a `float` too, but I wanted to throw an `int` in a shader at some point so you didn't forget about them.

 Remember also the `imageColorAtPixel(vec2)` helper function from the previous chapter, you will definitely need it!
 Or its sibling `imageColorAtUnit(vec2)`.

-Ok, the time has come: with the current setup, try to write the mirror shader by yourself!
-This is probably the hardest shader you will be asked to write in the tutorial, so take your time... and don't get frustrated if you fail, but at least try to come out of the attempt with *more specific questions* than going in.
+Ok, the time has come: with the current setup, try to write the mirror shader by yourself.
+This is probably the hardest shader you will be asked to write in the tutorial, so take your time... and don't get frustrated if you fail, but at least try to come out of the attempt with *more and more concrete questions* than you had going in.

 <details>
 <summary>Click to show the solution</summary>